akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The nurse shook her head.
 "He's already spoken for.
 The Royal Marshal marked him with the King's seal yesterday.
 If I sell him to you, they'll hang me for theft of Crown property.
 He's not a bird anymore, Beatrice; he's a piece of the King's war."

-Beatrice’s throat tightened.
-The nurse looked at the speckled goose in Beatrice's arms.
-"Count it a blessing that your own bird is still alive.
+The nurse looked at her, blunt but not unkind.
+"Count it a blessing that your own bird has lived as long as she has.
 I can tell you that she's the only prime bird in three parishes that hasn't been crated for a knight's pot or soldier's cauldron."

-This news was too much for Beatrice to bear and she burst into large wet tears.
+Beatrice’s throat tightened.
+This news was too much for her to bear and she burst into large wet tears.
 The normally gruff nurse patted her back.

 The nurse’s hand, calloused from years of plucking and grain-sorting, rested heavy on Beatrice’s shoulder.
 She didn't offer empty comfort; in these parts, tears were as common as the rain.